naren-7117/-3D-Model-product-with-QGIS-and-ODM-/README.md

 **Introduction:**

-In this Project I have created 3d Model of India’s First Organic caper product and located at “NEERAVIPUTHUPATTI” where specially grown in 40 degree Celsius in Black soil.
+In this Project, I have created a 3d Model of India’s First Organic caper product located at “NEERAVIPUTHUPATTI” where specially grown at 40 degree Celsius in Black soil.

 **Used Software**